Imelda Corcoran: Film and television

 Corcoran had a part in the sketch comedy series The Comedy Sale that had a short run on the Seven Network in 1993, and as Maria for 17 episodes of the more successful TV Australian satirical comedy series BackBerner, most of them in series 3 in 2001.

 She was first seen internationally playing the character Taylor in the telemovie When Good Ghouls Go Bad in 2001.

 Her first major role in an American film was the 2012 film A Perfect Ending, in which she plays one of the major character's best friends, one of a lesbian couple.

 She first worked with the Marvel Cinematic Universe in two episodes of Agents of S.H.I.E.L.D. in 2014, as Dr. Goodman.
-In 2021 she played Selby in the Marvel miniseries The Falcon and the Winter Soldier.
+In 2021, she played Selby in the Marvel miniseries The Falcon and the Winter Soldier.

 Corcoran appeared in the season 3 episode of The Mandalorian, "Chapter 23: The Spies".

 Personal life

 Corcoran is gay and married to Argentine film producer Victoria Alonso.
-They have a child whom they adopted.
 Corcoran does not do interviews and prefers to keep her private life private.